1889 Scottish Cup final: First match

 Snow showers and strong winds had affected Glasgow on 2 February 1889.
 Around 11 am the officials decided that although there was a light covering of snow, the ground was playable.
 However, further heavy snow showers continued into the afternoon and by the time kick-off came, the pitch was ankle deep.
 It was decided that the match should be played, but both teams played under protest and agreed that, as the pitch was unplayable, the match would be treated as a friendly.
 The players threw snowballs at each other as they ran onto the pitch.

-With the wind at their backs, Celtic made most of the early pressure, but despite that went a goal down on the 20th minute after Johnstone centred to Marshall to give Third Lanark the lead.
+With the wind at their backs, Celtic made most of the early pressure, but despite that went a goal down in the 20th minute after Johnstone centred to Marshall to give Third Lanark the lead.
 In the second half Third Lanark had most of the pressure and went 2–0 up after Celtic goalkeeper Kelly dropped the snow-covered ball to let John Oswald score.
 Third Lanark continued to dominate the match and Hannah wrapped the game up for them with a third goal a minute from time.

 The match attendance of 18,000 was a record for Scottish football at the time.